Pesticide linked to reproductive issues found in Cheerios, Quaker Oats and other oat-based foods

 "Until the government fully protects consumers, you can reduce your exposure to chlormequat by choosing products made with organic oats, which are grown without synthetic pesticides such as chlormequat," according to the nonprofit advocacy group.

+"All our products adhere to all regulatory requirements," a spokesperson for General Mills told CBS MoneyWatch in a statement.
+"Food safety is always our top priority at General Mills, and we take care to ensure our food is prepared and packaged in the safest way possible."

-Cheerios maker General Mills and Quaker Oats, a division of PepsiCo, did not respond to requests for comment.
+Quaker Oats, a division of PepsiCo, did not respond to a request for comment.

 for more features.